Skip to main content

 HR Compliance

-Protect the workplace and take care of your people by following the federal and state laws
+Protect the workplace and take care of your people by strategizing your employer obligations to fit your business.

 Manage Your People — Manage Your Business

-Business owners can build goodwill and limit liability risk by understanding the processes of hiring, training, and terminating employees as well as documenting vital agreements like employment contracts and the Employee Handbook.
+Business owners can build goodwill and limit liability risk by understanding the processes of hiring, training, and terminating employees as well as documenting with Plain Language agreements like employment contracts, Policies, including a Handbook or Code of Conduct, etc.

 Hiring Employees

-When it comes to bringing on new employees, it’s important to have a standardized process that ensures consistent treatment of applicants, which will lower the risk of discrimination claims from disgruntled applicants.
+When it comes to bringing on new employees, it’s important to have a standardized process that ensures consistent treatment of applicants, to lower the risk of discrimination claims from disgruntled applicants.

 Prepare Ahead of Time